ipfs/specs/KEYSTORE.md

 #### Unixfs

-- new node types, 'encrypted' and 'signed', probably shouldnt be in unixfs, just understood by it
+- new node types, 'encrypted' and 'signed', probably shouldn't be in unixfs, just understood by it
 - if new node types are not unixfs nodes, special consideration must be given to the interop

 - DagReader needs to be able to access keystore to seamlessly stream encrypted data we have keys for